HoodDigital/Hood/projects/Hood.Web/wwwroot/hood/readme.md

 https://github.com/HoodDigital/Hood

 ## About Hood CMS
-Hood CMS Hood Digital's own content management system, built entirely in ASP.NET Core 2.2.
+Hood CMS Hood Digital's own content management system, built entirely in ASP.NET Core.
 With a fully functional CMS admin area and themable front site, including subscriptions powered by Stripe.
 Access and security is all based on the latest patterns for ASP.NET Core & EF Core Identity provider.

 ## Client Side Code